top of page

 IMG_7778.JPG

-The Guardian, ELLE UK and The Big Issue ) is focused at the intersection of life-writing and culture, class, VAWG and society.
+Statesman, The Observer, British Vogue, The Guardian, ELLE UK and The Big Issue ) is focused at the intersection of life-writing and culture, class, VAWG and society.
 She most recently made the BBC radio documentary and podcast series, Terri White: Finding Britain's Ghost Children.
 Terri worked in publishing for two decades, editing magazines including EMPIRE and Time Out New York.
 She was a three-times Editor of the Year (British Society of Magazine Editors); one of the 150 Female Leaders redefining the creative industries; and a Folio Top Woman in US Media.
 She received the BSME’s lifetime achievement award, the Mark Boxer, in 2022 and was made a Fellow of the RSA in recognition of her work in journalism.
 Terri was recently named the incoming Chair of the Gordon Burn Prize and is currently working on a short film, her second non-fiction book and first novel.

 Actors 2023